ArjayS/vue_fullStack_ecommerce/README.md

 @54:00, Adding totalPrice using the computed property method added in the data() from the CartPage.vue component

 @55:40, Finished up with the 3 Main Component views for our ecommerce site

+@55:45, Working on properly setting up the navigation bar

+@58:50, Adding the NavBar.vue component to the App.vue main file component